The Seven Basic Plots: Tragedy

 The protagonist is a hero with a major character flaw or great mistake which is ultimately their undoing.
 The protagonist's unfortunate end evokes pity at their folly and the fall of a fundamentally good character.

 Examples: Bonnie and Clyde, Carmen (Prosper Mérimée), Citizen Kane, John Dillinger, Jules et Jim, Julius Caesar (William Shakespeare), Macbeth (William Shakespeare), Madame Bovary (Gustave Flaubert), Oedipus Rex (Sophocles), The Picture of Dorian Gray (Oscar Wilde), Romeo and Juliet (William Shakespeare), Hamilton, The Great Gatsby (F. Scott Fitzgerald), Hamlet (William Shakespeare).

 Rebirth

 An event forces the protagonist to change their ways and often become a better person.

-Examples: "The Frog Prince", "Beauty and the Beast", "The Snow Queen" (Hans Christian Andersen), A Christmas Carol (Charles Dickens), The Secret Garden (Frances Hodgson Burnett), Peer Gynt (Henrik Ibsen), Groundhog Day, Iron Man.
+Examples: "The Frog Prince", "Beauty and the Beast", "The Snow Queen" (Hans Christian Andersen), A Christmas Carol (Charles Dickens), The Secret Garden (Frances Hodgson Burnett), Peer Gynt (Henrik Ibsen), The Good Place, Groundhog Day, Iron Man.

 The Rule of Three

 The third event in a series of events becomes "the final trigger for something important to happen."
 This pattern appears in childhood stories such as "Goldilocks and the Three Bears", "Cinderella", and "Little Red Riding Hood".

 In adult stories, the Rule of Three conveys the gradual resolution of a process that leads to transformation.
 This transformation can be downwards as well as upwards.

 Booker asserts that the Rule of Three is expressed in four ways: